University of Lynchburg’s new doctor of physical therapy (DPT) facility, which rivals any in the country, is ready for fall classes Aug. 26.

 The local media got its first glimpse Wednesday of the 37,000-square-foot facility, located at 300 Monticello Avenue in the upper level of the Capps Shoe Co. building.
 Check reports from The News & Advance and WSLS; WSET; and WDBJ7.

 LC President Kenneth Garren signed articulation agreements with four nearby colleges: Hampden-Sydney, Randolph, Roanoke, and Sweet Briar.
 The agreements reserve a number of spaces in each entering class for qualified graduates of those institutions.

 DPT is a three-year graduate program.
 About 50 physical therapists are expected to graduate as each three-year cohort completes its work.

 As LC’s first doctoral program, DPT is being launched in partnership with Centra.
-The decision to offer the DPT program came after an extensive feasibility study involving Lynchburg College, Centra, Rehab Associates of Central Virginia, Orthopaedic Center of Central Virginia, and Garman & Proffitt Physical Therapy.
+The decision to offer the DPT program came after an extensive feasibility study involving University of Lynchburg, Centra, Rehab Associates of Central Virginia, Orthopaedic Center of Central Virginia, and Garman & Proffitt Physical Therapy.